sirkon/logcarrier/README.md

 # logcarrier
 Logfile tailing/delivery system.
 Initially forked from https://github.com/Boiler/logcarrier with a strong intention to completely rewrite it for better configurability and features.

-# What has been added so far
+# What has been added or changed so far
 1. Configured name based on input parameters.
 Name after log rotation.
 2. Link for a file with similar features (current and after log rotation names)
 3. ZSTD on the fly compression (can be memory hungry).
+4. Use YAML instead of TOML for config.
+TOML can be easier to parse but its Go library is pretty poor in error handling and it doesn't support octal numbers (to describe directory rights) and things like `128Kb` at place.

 # Stability and code quality
 1. The core was written in a couple of days in a hurry, thus some parts of code and design choices are questionable.